momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

       Sample output includes standardized mean differences (SMD) for unmatched and matched data, as well as mean differences, t-values, and standard errors for variables of interest.

       **Standard Mean Deviation:**
+      By examining the SMD for unmatched and matched data under different covariances, we assess the effectiveness of the matching process in achieving balance between the treatment and control groups.
+A lower SMD indicates a smaller       difference between the two groups.
+For instance, in this example, the SMD for the variable "AGE" is 0.34 for unmatched data and 0.03 for matched data.
+This suggests that the treatment group in the matched data is more similar to the control group compared to the unmatched data.
       ![Image Alt Text](https://github.com/momenifi/methodHub/blob/main/academic_mobility_propensity_score/output_SMD.PNG)

       **Mean difference:**
+      Example for the interpretation: A mean difference of 3.04 for the variable CPP indicates that, on average, the treatment group's CPP value is 3.04 units higher than that of the control group.
       ![Image Alt Text](https://github.com/momenifi/methodHub/blob/main/academic_mobility_propensity_score/output_mainDiff.PNG)